^

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-Metformin hydrochloride is also called glucocarbon.
-This medicine is part of the biguanide group and is used in the treatment of type 2 diabetes mellitus.
-But it is also used as a means to reduce weight, because it prevents the deposition of fat stores.
+Metformin hydrochloride is also called glucophage.
+This drug is part of the biguanide group and is used to treat type 2 diabetes.
+But it is also used as a weight loss agent because it prevents the deposition of fat reserves.
 Metformin for weight loss is often used by athletes.

-Metformin is a hypoglycemic oral medication that is used in the treatment of insulin-independent diabetes in people who are addicted to obesity.
+Metformin is an oral hypoglycemic drug used to treat non-insulin-dependent diabetes in people who are prone to obesity.

 Release form